flang-msft/azure-docs-sdk-python/docs-ref-services/preview/ai-textanalytics-readme.md

 ```

 Interaction with this service begins with an instance of a [client](#textanalyticsclient "TextAnalyticsClient").
-To create a client object, you will need the cognitive services or text analytics `endpoint` to
+To create a client object, you will need the cognitive services or language `endpoint` to
 your resource and a `credential` that allows you access:

 ```python